All-sky limits on Sterile Neutrino Galactic Dark Matter obtained with SRG/ART-XC after two years of operations

-We use the diffuse part of the X-ray flux for this study, and so exclude the region of Galactic disc (galactic latitude $|b|<1^\circ$) and circles of radius $1^\circ$ centered at the positions of all the X-ray sources from the catalog of sources detected during the two years of {\srg}/\artxc\ operations in surveying mode.
-This catalog includes 867 sources from first year catalog \cite{Pavlinsky:2021jsk} and additional 642 sources detected in combined data after the second year of observations.
-Hereafter neither the experimental data nor the expected signal associated with these excluded parts of the sky, painted black in Figs.\,\ref{fig:exposure} and \ref{fig:DM},
+We use the diffuse part of the x-ray flux for this study, and so exclude the region of Galactic disc [galactic latitude $|b|<1^\circ$, which corresponds to the characteristic size of the Galactic Ridge x-ray emission (GRXE) \cite{Revnivtsev:2005rj}] and circles of radius $1^\circ$ (which corresponds to the maximum offset angle for singly reflected photons) centered at the positions of all the x-ray sources from the catalog of sources detected during the two years of SRG/ART-XC operations in the surveying mode.
+This catalog includes 867 sources from the first year catalog \cite{Pavlinsky:2021jsk} and additional 642 sources detected in combined data after the second year of observations.
+Hereafter, neither the experimental data nor the expected signal associated with these excluded parts of the sky, painted black in Figs.\,\ref{fig:exposure} and \ref{fig:DM},

 are considered.